maks-sh/scikit-uplift/sklift/datasets/descr/hillstrom.rst

 * Format: CSV
 * Size: 433KB (compressed) 4,935KB (uncompressed)
 * Rows: 64,000
+* Response Ratio:

+    * Average `visit` Rate: .15,
+    * Average `conversion` Rate: .009,
-* Response Ratio: part in the 'visit' column: 0.15, part in the "conversion" column: 0.009, the values in the 'spend' column are unevenly distributed from 0.0 to 499.0
+    * the values in the `spend` column are unevenly distributed from 0.0 to 499.0

-* Treatment Ratio: The parts are distributed evenly between the three classes
+* Treatment Ratio: The parts are distributed evenly between the *three* classes